Army of the Holy Roman Empire: History

 Prompted by the threat posed by the Hussites, the Imperial Diet of 1422 held in Nuremberg created the Army of the Empire by demanding specific contingents of troops from the various parts of the Empire.
 The Hussite Wars continued from 1420 to 1434, by which point the army had proved its worth.
 Over the next hundred years, the size of the Army was controlled either by the number of serving men being strictly regulated or by limits on the money that paid for it.
 At the Diet of Worms in 1521 a commitment was made to keep the strength at 20,063 infantry and 4,202 cavalry.
 This was later simplified to 20,000 and 4,000.
 The monthly cost of paying for an army of this size was known as the Roman Month (Römermonat).

 The Imperial Register (Reichsmatrikel or Heeresmatrikel) determined the contributions of the individual states making up the Empire, the first being the Register of 1422.

 Contrary to popular belief, the Army of the Empire did not take part in the Thirty Years' War of 1618 to 1648.
 The Emperor participated in this war with the Imperial Army (Kaiserliche Armee) instead.

 The Constitution of the Army of the Empire (Reichsdefensionalordnung) of 1681 finally determined the composition of the army, fixing the contingents to be provided by the various Imperial Circles.
 The simple total strength (called in Latin the Simplum) was now fixed at 40,000 men, consisting of 28,000 infantry and 12,000 cavalry, including 2,000 dragoons (that is, mounted infantry).
 In emergencies, the size of the army could be increased by doubling or tripling the contingents.
 Such multiples were called in Latin the duplum and the triplum.

+The Reichsarmee reached its then peak size in 1695.
+In that year the Holy Roman Empire had a total of over 280,000 soldiers in the field, however only 41,300 of these came from circle system.
+The breakdown was as follows: 93,000 Imperial Army troops ("Austrians"), 41,300 Kreistruppen, 53,340 auxiliaries from the Empire in Dutch or English pay, 14,000 German auxiliaries in Habsburg pay deployed in Hungary, 21,000 Brandenburg-Prussians, 11,800 Savoyards (including 2,800 auxiliaries from Brandenburg in Savoyard pay), 12,000 Saxons, 10,000 Bavarians, 10,000 Palatines, 4,000 Mainzers, and 10,100 troops from the minor Rhineland states.

 The figures for the contingents to be supplied by each Imperial Circle were little altered until the demise of the Empire.
 In practice, they were organized into a number of separate regiments.
 In some cases, money was provided instead of men to fulfil these military obligations to the Emperor.

 Campaigns

-Between the 1590s and the French Revolutionary and Napoleonic Wars, the Army fought in the wars directly affecting the Empire, usually with units of the Imperial Army of the Empire and other local territorial forces.
+Between the 1590s and the French Revolutionary and Napoleonic Wars, the Army fought in the wars directly affecting the Empire, usually with units of the Imperial Army of the Holy Roman Emperor and other local territorial forces.
 It did not take part in the Thirty Years' War of 1618 to 1648.